A Beginner’s Guide to Combat

 Depleted Uranium

-DU is what is left after natural uranium has been enriched, either for weapons-making or reactor fuel.
-It is a critical component in munitions by the Army, Navy, Air Force and Marines.
-In solid form it’s mildly radioactive– there is no cause for concern.
-Yet with twice the density of lead, DU shells pierce straight through tank armor, exploding in a fiery cloud incinerating all inside.
-What commanding general could ask for more?
+DU is the material left behind after natural uranium has been enriched, either for weapons-Untitled 1making or nuclear reactor fuel.
+It is a critical component of American munitions.
+In solid form DU is not hazardous.
+But armor piercing DU artillery shells explode in a white hot radioactive cloud, incinerating all inside an unlucky tank or fortified bunker.
+Jesus!
+What colonel or general could ask for more?

-Forget the science and documented facts.
-DU is safe.
-Indeed, many Gulf War and Iraq vets feel that moderate DU exposure has dramatically lifted their libido, credit ratings, and peer status.
-Four out of five doctors agree DU effectively treats dandruff, prevents frostbite, and increases telepathy by an average thirty-seven percent.
+Goody!
+Who cares about science!
+Be a patriot!
+Forget the facts!
+Depleted uranium is 100% harmless!
+Indeed, many Gulf War and Iraq vets say that moderate DU exposure has improved their libido, increased their credit rating, even greatly boosted their peer group status.
+In addition, four out of five doctors agree DU cures dandruff, prevents frostbite, and increases telepathy by an average 37%.

 The Rules of Engagement and the Language of Combat

-When confronted by Al-Qaeda, Taliban, Al-Nusra, Fatah al-Islam or Lashkar-e-Taiba, American soldiers are trained to ask “comfort questions” and fire their weapons only as a last resort.
+Whether confronted by Al Qaeda, Taliban, Islamic State, Al Nusra, Fatah al-Islam, Boko Haram, Lashkar-e-Taiba, Al-Shabaab, Isis, retired Viet Cong, etc., etc., American soldiers are trained to ask “comfort questions” first; to fire their weapons only as a last resort.
 Such questions may include:

-BOY SCOUT ROCKWELL PAINTING1.
-Excuse me.
-May I offer you a cold glass of water?
+1. Excuse me!
+May I offer you a glass of water?

 2. Hi there!
-Can I borrow your cell phone?
+I lost my cell phone!
+Can I borrow yours?

 4. Dude, got any spare ammo?
 I’m all out.

 5. Allahu akbar!
-Is there a pizzeria you’d recommend?
+Is there a nearby pizzeria you’d recommend?

 1. Boy, oh boy, I don’t think they like us!